This Berry Yogurt Cake is perfect for brunch or a sweet treat with a cup of coffee or tea. Enjoy it with fresh or frozen berries. No mixer needed!

 3 large eggs

-1 1/4 cup fresh or frozen raspberries, blackberries, strawberries, or blueberries or a mixture of all them
+1 cup fresh or frozen raspberries, blackberries, or blueberries or a mixture of all them

 Place oven rack in center of oven and preheat to 350 degrees.
 Spray a 9 inch cake pan with oil spray, or use a paper towel with oil to coat pan evenly.
 Line bottom of cake pan with parchment paper.

-1. Place flour, sugar, baking soda, and salt in a large bowl, whisk to combine.
-Place eggs, yogurt, melted butter, and lemon/lime juice in a medium bowl, whisk using a fork to combine.
+Place flour, sugar, baking powder, and salt in a large bowl, whisk to combine.
+Place eggs, yogurt, melted butter, and citrus zest and juice in a medium bowl, whisk using a fork to combine.
 Add egg mixture to flour mixture.
-Use a large spatula to carefully combine.
+Use a large spatula to carefully combine by folding into flour.
 Do not over mix, it can create a tough dense cake texture.

-2. Add 1 cup berries to the cake batter, carefully fold in a couple of times.
-Pour batter into cake pan, and top cake with remaining 1/4 cup berries.
-Place in oven and bake for 55 minutes, or until toothpick comes out clean from center.
-Allow to cool before serving.
+Add 3/4 cup berries to the cake batter, carefully fold in a couple of times.
+Pour batter into cake pan, and evenly top cake with remaining berries.
+Place in oven and bake for 50-55 minutes, or until golden brown and toothpick comes out clean from center.

-Serve with fresh whipped cream, fresh berries, both, or as is!
-Store leftovers in an airtight container on the counter for up to 3 days.
+Serve with fresh whipped cream, fresh berries, both, or simply as is!
+Dust top with powdered sugar if desired.
+Store leftovers in an airtight container in fridge for up to 3 days.

 Here are some other delicious recipes with berries on Not Just Baked!

 - Lemon Cake with Raspberry Creme Fraiche Frosting